 New Jersey does not acknowledge legal separation.
-As stated by the New Jersey court’s website, “The court does not grant “legal separations”.
+As stated by the New Jersey court’s website, “The court does not grant legal separations.
 If you are living separate and apart from your spouse, you may consider yourself as being separated.”
 Simply, even though legal separation isn’t acknowledged by the court, there are legally-binding documents that can be drafted agreeing to all of the same issues of a divorce.
 At Paris P. Eliades Law Firm, LLC, we are committed to your wishes.
 We are here to help you achieve your goal of a legal separation.
-Contact our firm for a consultation.
+Contact Paris P. Eliades Law Firm, LLC for a consultation today.

 Why do people get a legal separation?

 A legal separation is a way to formally end a relationship but continue the marriage.
 There are many reasons why people prefer legal separation.
 Some of these include: